 The facility must be conditioned with cooling, heating, or both

-Be listed on the ENERGY STAR® list of qualified products
+Be listed on the ENERGY STAR® list of qualified products or have a performance rating that is validated by the Cool Roof Rating Council (CRRC).
+ENERGY STAR® test criteria allows for products already participating in the CRRC Product Rating Program to submit solar reflectance and thermal emittance product information derived from CRRC certification.

+The ENERGY STAR® specification for roof products will sunset effective June 1, 2022.
+No new roof products will be certified as of June 1, 2021.
+At this point, ENERGY STAR® legacy or CRRC product certification will be required to demonstrate compliance with the previous ENERGY STAR® specification.

 If one of these conditions is not met, the deemed savings approach cannot be used, and the Simplified M&V Methodology or the Full M&V Methodology must be used.